biolink/biolink-model/guidelines/curating-the-model.md

 You can achieve that as follows:

 ```yaml
   gene:
     is_a: gene or gene product
     mixins:
       - thing with taxon
     aliases: ['locus']
     ...
 ```

-In the above YAML snippet, we are explicitly defining the `gene` class to have `in taxon` as a slot in addition to all its slots, its parent slots, and all of its ancestor slots.
+In the above YAML snippet, we are explicitly defining the entity class `gene` to have `in taxon` as a slot in addition to all its slots, its parent slots, and all of its ancestor slots.

-There are [other BiolinkML slots](https://biolink.github.io/biolinkml/docs/ClassDefinition#Attributes) that can be used to define your class and represent the semantics of your class.
+There are [other BiolinkML slots](https://biolink.github.io/biolinkml/docs/ClassDefinition#Attributes) that can be used to define your class and further capture the semantics of your class.

 For more information on what each slot means and how to use them in Biolink Model, refer to [Using the Modeling Language](using-the-modeling-language.md).